ruchipriya1009/Touch_type_App/README.md

 # About App
 Touch typing is a technique that helps you type faster and more efficiently by using all your fingers.
 Typing with this technique is important because it can greatly improve your productivity, especially if you have a type-intensive job, like a programmer or a writer.

-Features:-
+# Features:-
-WPM
+WPM,
-Accuracy check
+Accuracy check,
-Key Presses count
+Key Presses count,
-Count Down time limit
+Count Down time limit,
-if press wrong key show red
+if press wrong key show red,